We use cookies on this website.

 Law firm management software must address specific needs: tracking client cases, managing project phases (analysis, drafting, negotiation, litigation), coordinating between partners and associates, billing by the hour or on a flat-rate basis, and reporting by attorney, case, and legal practice area.

 SaaS solutions address these needs in a generic way.
 That’s their model: a single product for thousands of firms.
-The problem is that the 20% of needs that aren’t covered are precisely those that shape the way you work: your invoice approval workflow among partners, your method for qualifying and opening a case, your process for tracking fee agreements, and the way you allocate time across different phases of the same case.
+The problem is that the 20% of needs that aren’t covered are precisely those that shape the way you work: your invoice approval workflow among partners, your method for qualifying and opening a case, your process for tracking fee agreements, and the way you allocate time across the different phases of a single case.

 You've learned to work the way your software allows, not the way your job requires.